Pack as lightly as possible, but you will need at least a large duffel bag and an ice chest for each adult.

 – iPod, cards, etc.

-– Large ice chest with wheels (see Food suggestion below)
+– Ice chest (see below)

 FOOD (return to top)

 – Bring food for breakfast, snacks, lunch on the river, and dinner—plan the meals with your group.
 Plan to eat fish for some meals.
-An extra portion of each meal is greatly appreciated by the 2 guides!

 – Guests do their own cooking.